codr7/g-fu/README.md

 F
 ```

-Values may be combined using `or`/`and`; only used values are evaluated, comparisons are performed using boolean representations while preserving original values.
+Values may be combined using `or`/`and`.
+Unused values are not evaluated, comparisons are performed using boolean representations while preserving original values.

 ```
   (or 0 42)